Guaranteed Rejection-free Sampling Method Using Past Behaviours for Motion Planning of Autonomous Systems: Case Studies

 \subsection{Autonomous Surface Vessel Sailing in Confined Waters}

 The development of autonomous ships has been in focus in recent years, where it is desired to bring highly automated capabilities to vessels such as harbour buses, small island ferries, or even larger vessels such as container feeders.
 A key component towards the achievement of autonomous marine navigation is collision and grounding (i.e., sailing in waters shallower than the clearance) avoidance.
 Therefore, a tailored sampling space for such a system could be designed to directly sample regions where the given vessel would typically operate, without sampling states that may cause grounding.
 Formulating a data-driven sampling space for this particular application is made possible by a significant amount of available GPS data, since modern standards dictate that certain classes of vessels must broadcast their positions at all times.

-The presented case study (Fig.~\ref{fig:marine_study}) considers a vessel restricted by shallow waters, which, according to good and safe navigation practise, also wants to maintain a safe distance from shallow water \cite{enevoldsen2022oe}.
+The presented case study (Fig.~\ref{fig:marine_study}) considers a vessel restricted by shallow waters, which, according to good and safe navigation practise, also wants to maintain a safe distance from shallow water \citep{enevoldsen2022oe}.
 The case study uses real ships' position and chart data from the Little Belt area in Denmark (for additional details regarding this particular case study and data see \cite{enevoldsen2021kde}).
 Fig.~\ref{fig:marine_raw} shows the feasible contours $\mathcal{W}^0_{\text{free}}$ and the past ships' position data $X$, and Fig.~\ref{fig:marine_raw_data} details the imposed safety distance, both on the data and contours ($\mathcal{W}^1_{\text{free}}$).
 Fig.~\ref{fig:marine_initial_kde} shows the estimated KDE based on the data set $X$ using the box kernel and $\mathbf{H} = 25\mathbf{I}$.
 Given the selected bandwidth, the boundary polygon is eroded and the obstacles are dilated, as detailed in Fig.~\ref{fig:marine_truncated_kde}, in order to generate the final space $\mathcal{W}^2_{\text{free}}$.
 Once obtained, the data set can be reduced by imposing $\mathcal{W}^2_{\text{free}}$ on $X$, giving $\bar{X}$, and then using it for guaranteed rejection-free sampling of $\mathcal{W}^1_{\text{free}}$.

 Given the reduced data set $\bar{X}$ and the truncated KDE, samples can be generated directly from the estimated distribution.
 However, this results in samples that are biased towards the original dataset, which for motion planning applications may be undesirable.
 Therefore, samples are weighted by the inverse of their probability density to generate approximately uniform samples of the domain described by the truncated KDE.
 The biased sampling and approximately uniform sampling is shown in Fig.~\ref{fig:marine_biased_sampling} and \ref{fig:marine_uniform_sampling} respectively, where the only difference is how samples are generated from the KDE.